mdazatorres/repo_website_theme/content/authors/admin/_index.md

 highlight_name: true
 ---

 My passion lies in applying mathematics to real-world multidisciplinary challenges and seeking practical solutions that involve different areas of knowledge.
 I also enjoy working on pure mathematical problems due to their intrinsic beauty.
-Currently, I'm a postdoctoral fellow at the University of California, Davis, where I focus on wastewater-based epidemiological modeling, data science, and Bayesian inference.
-I also enjoy mentoring students.
+Currently, I'm a postdoctoral fellow at the University of California, Davis.
+My research focuses on modeling infectious diseases by combining traditional surveillance data and wastewater-based epidemiology using mathematical and statistical models.
+I have extensive experience in Bayesian statistics, inverse problems, optimization algorithms, and mathematical modeling in epidemiology.
 {style="text-align: justify;"}